umassd-dataviz/CIS470-Activity-6-CICD-AWS/README.md

 ### CIS470-Activity-8 (CI/CD pipeline - Part 1)

-### Basics of CI/CD pipeline, Deoplying Lambda function
+### Basics of CI/CD pipeline, Deploying Lambda function

 ### Activity Objectives

-Experiment the use of AWS Lambda functions, and deploy them to AWS Lambda.
+Experiment with the use of AWS Lambda functions, and deploy them to AWS Lambda.
 Run a CI/CD pipeline to deploy your Lambda function to AWS Lambda.